As a writer, it is important to immerse myself in good books. Here are a few I count among my favorites:

 - Homer – the Odyssey

-- Brother Lawrence – the Practice of the Presence of God
+- The Practice of the Presence of God, Brother Lawrence

-- my son Eli, The Book of Hands
+- The Book of Hands, my son Eli

 - Elie Wiesel – All Rivers Run to the Sea and Night